FelixOnline/v2/content/articles/2011-6-23-psycho-alice-in-post-exam-wonderland.md

 subtitle: >
   DramSoc’s free re-imagining of the intoxicating tale goes on the rampage on the Queen’s Lawn
 date: "2011-06-23 21:01:05 +0100"

 # Attributes from Felix Online V1
 id: "1431"
 old_path: /arts/1431/psycho-alice-in-post-exam-wonderland
 aliases:
  - /arts/1431/psycho-alice-in-post-exam-wonderland
+imported: true
+comments:
+ - Come and see Alice tonight  last chance 630pm on the lawn unless it rains in which case well move to the union Then join us for drinks afterwardsMore info here httpwwwfacebookcomeventphpeid135225219887091

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - cjb07

+# Homepage control params
 headline: true
 featured: true